michael-spengler/decentralized-finance/README.md

 If you see an issue in the DeFi space which you want to see solved, consider funding the solution via [gitcoin.co](https://gitcoin.co).

 ## Deno based DeFi
-I prepared [the corresponding Deno module](https://deno.land/x/defi) and wait until the dependencies of the package at hand are ready for Deno.
+I prepared [the corresponding Deno module](https://deno.land/x/defi) and wait until the dependencies of the package at hand are ready for [Deno](https://deno.land) resp. [nest.land](https://nest.land).

 ## GDPR related Data Privacy